syntropy-cc/syntropy-cooperative-grid/rules/documentation.rules.md

 3. **Completeness** over conciseness
 4. **Structure** over prose
 5. **Examples** over explanations
+6. **Theory** grounding practice
+7. **Learning** as primary goal

 ---

-*END OF RULESET - Use these rules for all component documentation generation to ensure consistency and quality across the application.*
+*END OF RULESET v2.0 - Use these rules for all component documentation generation to ensure consistency, quality, and effective knowledge transfer across the application.*